Home Antenna Grounding

 Arrestors installed onto bracket after some additional cleanup:

-And the whole setup installed in the utility box on the side of the house near my workbench and the electrical panel for the home:
+And the whole setup installed in the utility box on the exterior of the house near my workbench

 Inside of the house, I have a single point ground installed with my coax selector switches mounted to it: